Itching of the anus and the skin around the anus (perianal skin) is called anal itching or pruritus ani.

 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the itching and the tests that may need to be done (see see Causes and Features of Anal Itching).
+What they find during the history and physical examination often suggests a cause of the itching and the tests that may need to be done (see Table 1: Causes and Features of Anal Itching).